TelRich/Plato-s_Pizza_Analysis/README.md

 # Maven Pizza Challenge
-In this project I played the role of a BI Consultant hired by **Plato's Pizza**, a Greek-inspired pizza place in New Jersey.
+In this project, I played the BI Consultant hired by **Plato's Pizza**, a Greek-inspired pizza place in New Jersey.
 I've been hired  to help the restaurant use data to improve operations.

 ## [Notebook Viewer](https://nbviewer.org/github/TelRich/Plato-s_Pizza_Analysis/blob/master/pizza_sales.ipynb?flush_cache=True)